Rarapie/GeoDIP/README.md

 # GeoDIP

-GeoDIP is a command line tool that packages the original likelihood-ratio method and the 5C/EAS machine learning models into one interface.
+GeoDIP is a command line tool that packages the original likelihood-ratio method and the 5C/EAS machine learning models.
 Given a genotype table, it predicts population origin and prints a result table directly in the terminal.
-All frequency tables, models, and the example input live inside this directory; the software is self-contained and requires no extra data directory.

 Chinese version: [README_cn.md](./README_cn.md)